 Elisabeth has a first class honours degree in English Language and Literature and is a qualified teacher (QTS and TESOL) with many years of experience teaching young people and adults and facilitating workshops in and out of a variety of educational contexts.
 She has lived in China, Thailand, Australia, New Zealand and, most recently, Syria where political unrest forced her to return to the UK.
+Her travelling, her current itinerant lifestyle and her love of the natural world feed into her exploration of our relationship with time, place and language.

 See the projects page for upcoming projects.